 - What is atopic dermatitis in dogs?

 Atopic dermatitis is an inflammatory, chronic skin disease associated with allergies.
 In fact, this is the second most common allergic skin disease in dogs.
-These allergic reactions can be brought on by normally harmless substances like grass, mold spores, house dust mites, and other environmental allergens.
+These allergic reactions can be brought on by normally harmless substances like grass, mold, house dust mites, and other environmental allergens.

 Dogs normally show signs of the disease between 3 months and 6 years of age, though atopic dermatitis can be so mild the first year that it does not become clinically apparent before the third year. (from PetMD)